 7 Inexpensive Loaded Baked Potato Ideas

 Loaded baked potatoes are an inexpensive meal idea that can be topped a million different ways.
-Here are 7 delicious and inexpensive toppings ideas to get you started + instructions for making perfect baked potatoes.
+Here are 7 delicious and inexpensive loaded baked potato ideas to get you started + instructions for making perfect baked potatoes.

 Want to start saving more money on food?
 Start incorporating more potatoes into your diet.

 Mashed potatoes, potato soup, homemade fries or tater tots, scalloped potatoes, and roasted potatoes are all great.

 But my favorite way to eat a potato?

 Baked and loaded with delicious toppings like cheese, meat, veggies, and more!

 Potatoes are extremely budget-friendly.
 Currently, you can buy a 5 lb. bag of potatoes at Walmart for $2.58, or a 10 lb. bag for $5.14.

 If you shop at ALDI, Walmart, Target or a general supermarket, you can usually find Russet potatoes for around 50 cents each.

 Money-saving tip: Purchase a bag of potatoes, which usually costs less than purchasing individual potatoes by the pound.